SzeKye/FEDassignment1/README.md

 # FEDassignment1
 FED assignment 1
+Loh Sze Kye S10257172B
 # Supercell website revamp

 With a total revenue of approximately 1.87 billion USD and a reported 666.31 million USD for its Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) in the year 2022 (Supercell Annual Revenue 2022 | Statista, 2023).
 However in the recent years, Supercell has been losing players and has been dropping in popularity around the world.
 Agreed that Supercell's games have good early, mid and late retention cycles but there are other factors such as the community and listening to the community also play a role in the retention of players.
 For example, in the latest Clash Royale update titled "The update for losers".
 The community got mad because most felt that the update did not benefit them but rather, made the game even more pay to win which means that players needed to pay even more money in order to get stronger and better units so as to defeat opponents in-game (Orange Juice Gaming, 2023).
 Other observed potential problems could be that new players are matched against veteran players due to a possible shortage of new players.
 As such new players may quit the game due to what they believe is unfair matchmaking.
 At about 13 years old, there is much potential in the company and its games, but greater international recognition and more players are needed to take the company to greater heights.
+To do so, I believe that giving the website a refreshing new look is one of the best ways to achieve the comapny's goal.

 ## Design Process